- About Us

 - Contact Us

-Applications are invited for the 2016 Heliophysics Summer School, which will be held in beautiful Boulder, Colorado.
-We are seeking students and undergraduate level teachers and instructors to join us this coming summer for a unique professional experience.
-Students and teachers will learn about the exciting science of heliophysics as a broad, coherent discipline that reaches in space from the Earth's troposphere to the depths of the Sun, and in time from the formation of the solar system to the distant future.
-At the same time, a goal of the Summer School is for the group of instructors to develop materials from Heliophysics that can be applied in their classes.
+Applications are invited for the 2017 Heliophysics Summer School, which will be held in beautiful Boulder, Colorado.
+We are seeking students to join us this coming summer for a unique professional experience.
+They will learn about the exciting science of heliophysics as a broad, coherent discipline that reaches in space from the Earth’s troposphere to the depths of the Sun, and in time from the formation of the solar system to the distant future.

-Several undergraduate level teachers along with about 30 students will be selected through a competitive process organized by the UCAR Visiting Scientist Programs.
-The school lasts for eight days, and each participant receives full travel support for airline tickets, lodging and per diem costs.
+Approximately 35 students will be selected through a competitive process organized by the UCAR Visiting Scientist Programs.
+The school lasts for eight days, and each participant receives full travel support for airline tickets, lodging and per diem costs